accessibility-exchange/co-design/src/steps/organization-shares-progess-updates.md

 ---
-title: Organization shares progress updates
+title: Federally regulated entity shares progress updates
-subtitle: Organizations report on the actions they have taken to implement the feedback.
+subtitle: Federally regulated entities report on the actions they have taken to implement the feedback.
 phase: After consultation
 step: 14
 ---